HIPAA Compliance Guide for Google Workspace Administrators

 Google Keep

 Google Keep allows your end-users to take notes and create lists and other items that could contain PHI.
-With Keep, Google Workspace administrators need to make sure that the Google Drive sharing settings are set for restricting information appropriately.
+With Keep, Google Workspace administrators need to make sure that the Google Drive sharing settings are set to restrict information appropriately.
 Google Workspace administrators can set the sharing options to either Restrict or Allow sharing outside the organization.

 Google Keep Features

-With Keep, many of the default sharing settings are in line with HIPAA configurations since Keep by default sets notes to Private regardless of Drive settings.
+With Keep, many of the default sharing settings are in line with HIPAA requirements since Keep by default sets notes to Private regardless of the Drive settings.

 Google Sites

-Google Sites allows easily creating team sites to share content between team members in Google Workspace.
-When thinking about PHI information, it is important to understand that Google Sites can be visited by members outside your Google Workspace organization.
+The Google Sites service allows easy creation of team sites to share content between team members in Google Workspace.
+When thinking about PHI, it is important to understand that Google Sites can be visited by members outside of your Google Workspace organization.

 According to the main Google Sites page: